Tits Geometry and Positive Curvature: Reduction Input and Fixed Point Case

-\begin{lem}[Hopf fibration] Let $(\Sph^n,\G)$ be a polar representation without fixed points, and $(B, \G)$ a simply connected closed polar space form of spherical type (frequently with a nontrivial rank one kernel).
-Suppose $p: \Sph ^n \to B$ is a smooth, $\G$ equivariant, chamber preserving map with $\Sph ^n/\G = B/\G$.
-If for each $v\in \Sph^n$ the slice representations of $\G_v$ and of $\G_{p(v)}$ are orbit equivalent, then $p$ is either a diffeomorphism, or $\G$-equivalent to a Hopf fibration.
+\begin{lem}[Hopf fibration] Let $(\Sph^n,\G)$ be a fixed point free linear polar action, and $(B, \G)$ a simply connected closed polar manifold.
+Suppose $p: \Sph ^n \to B$ is a smooth, $\G$-equivariant, chamber preserving map with the following property: For each $v\in \Sph^n$, the differential $p_*$ on the normal slice at $v$ is a $\G_v$-equivariant isomorphism onto the normal slice at $p(v)$, orbit equivalent to the slice representation of $\G_{p(v)} \supset \G_{v}$.
+Then $p$ is either a diffeomorphism, or a Hopf fibration up to equivariant diffeomorphism of $B$ (in particular the fibers are great spheres).
 Moreover, if $\dim B < n$ and $B$ is a sphere the cohomogeneity is at most $1$. \end{lem}

-\begin{proof} Note that by assumption the chambers $C$ in $\Sph ^n$ and $B$ are spherical $k$-simplices, where $k$ is the cohomogeneity of the actions, and $p$ is surjective.
-Moreover, the assumption about slice representations imply that $p$ is a submersion, and when restricted to a section $\Sigma$ in $\Sph ^n$ is a cover of a section in $B$.
-This in particular proves our claim when $\dim B = n$, and from topology we already know that $p$ is a fiber bundle with fiber $\Sph^1, \Sph^3$ or $\Sph^7$ (all homogeneous in our case), where the latter can only happen when $n=15$ (see \cite{Ad}, \cite{Ha}).
+\begin{proof} Note that by assumption the chambers $C$ in $\Sph ^n$ and $B$ are spherical $k$-simplices, where $k \ge 0$ is the cohomogeneity of the actions, and $p$ is surjective.
+Moreover, $p$ is a submersion, since the differential $p_*$ on the tangent space to an orbit is surjective, and by the assumption about slice representations $p_*$ is an isomorphism on the normal space to the orbit.
+Furthermore, $p$ when restricted to a section $\Sigma$ in $\Sph ^n$ is a cover of a section in $B$.
+This in particular proves our claim when $\dim B = n$.

-Our proof for the case $\dim B < n$ is by induction on the number of isolated nodes in the diagram for the Coxeter matrix $\M$ associated to the Coxeter group $\W$ for the polar $\G$ representation.
-The induction anchor, i.e., when no isolated nodes are present, is divided into two cases, cohomogeneity $k = 1$ and $k>1$.